 GIMP is an open-source and free image manipulation tool, or GNU Image Manipulation Program, which is its full name.

-It will help you effectively edit your images and do the things that Photoshop does, although it does not have all of the features found inside PS.
+It will help you effectively edit your images and do the things Photoshop does, although it does not have all of the features inside PS.

 It’s an effective solution for those who need the basic tools for free.

 Before you start using this application, you’ll need to install it on your computer.
-The great thing about this app is that you don’t have to go through a lengthy installation process, which is a lot more intuitive than it might appear at first.
+The great thing about this app is that you don’t have to go through a lengthy installation process, which is much more intuitive than it might appear initially.

-Even though it might seem like a complex tool at first, you’ll soon learn that it’s a lot easier to use than some other tools like, say, Photoshop.
+Even though it might seem like a complex tool at first, you’ll soon learn that it’s a lot easier to use than other tools like Photoshop.

 For beginners, though, it would be nice to have an introduction or a smaller tutorial, which this tool does if you want.
 But to use the basic elements inside, you don’t need that much knowledge about it.